 a(material entity)[Axiom: Every entity which has a material entity as continuant part is a material entity.
 [020-002]]

-a(continuant)[Axiom: if a is a material entity, then there is some temporal interval (referred to below as a one-dimensional temporal region) during which a exists.
+a(continuant)[Axiom: if b is a material entity, then there is some temporal interval (referred to below as a one-dimensional temporal region) during which b exists.
 [011-002]]

-Note: Material entities may persist for very short periods of time (as for example in the case of a highly unstable isotope).
+Note: Material entities may persist for very short periods of time (as for example in the case of an atom of a highly unstable isotope).